top of page

 FAQ

-Q: Does play-based learning work for older kids too?A: Absolutely!
+Q: Does game-based learning work for older kids too?A: Absolutely!
 Up to age 9 (and honestly beyond), play is still a powerful way to build complex thinking and creativity.

 Q: How much time should we spend on play?A: Every day!
 Even 15–30 minutes of open-ended play is better than none.

-Q: Can apps really be “play-based”?A: Yep — when they’re well-designed like Kidduca.
+Q: Can apps really be “game-based”?A: Yep — when they’re well-designed like Kidduca.
 Look for apps that mix fun with real learning goals.

 Hi, I’m Valeria — a preschool teacher based in the U.S. with over 8 years of experience working with amazing little learners.
 I believe that play is one of the most powerful tools we have to help kids grow — emotionally, socially, and academically.
 In my classroom (and at home!), I’m always finding ways to turn everyday moments into fun learning adventures.
 I hope what I share here helps other families bring more joy and creativity into their child’s day 💛